xbmc/repo-scripts/script.skinshortcuts/resources/docs/advanced/Templates.md

 | `<skinshortcuts>visibility</skinshortcuts>` | Yes | This will be replaced with a visibility condition based on the focus of the main menu |
 | `$SKINSHORTCUTS[propertyName]` | Yes | This will be replaced by the value of a matched <property /> element |

-The `<controls />` element must be included.
-Put your gui xml within.
+The `<controls />` element is where you put your Kodi GUI xml that should be built by the template.

+The `<variables />` element is where you define any variables that should be built by the template.
+At least one of them must be included.
+You must include the `<variable>` element, with as many `<value>` sub-elements as needed.

 One Other template will be built for each main menu item per [include].
 Use different [include]'s to build multiple Other templates.